Managing Job Configuration

 After you have defined your data sources, which specify the locations of your input and output data, you can then create a job configuration.
 The job configuration uses these data sources and outlines the specific transformation tasks to be performed on the data.

 A job configuration is required to specify details about the data to be transformed and the destination where the transformed data will be stored.
-The job configuration can be created on the CipherTrust Manager UI or API playground.
+The job configuration can be created using the CipherTrust Manager UI or API playground.

 Note

-In this section, the terms BDT client and client have been used interchangeably.
+- In this section, the terms BDT client and client have been used interchangeably.

 When a job is run, the BDT client that sends the heartbeat first will run that job using the latest configurations.
 When the BDT client is going to perform the operation, it sends the In Progress status to the CipherTrust Manager.
 If the BDT client fails to process the request, the job is Stopped with error.